B0-B/blowtorch-transformer-api/README.md

 # GPT-like Chat

-The chat function of flashtorch can create a gpt-like chatbot, with specified character.
+The chat function of blowtorch can create a gpt-like chatbot, with specified character.

     User: Hello, AI.
     AI: Hello!
 How can I assist you today?